-- Find the Unbounce WordPress Plugin and follow the on-screen instructions to install and activate.
+- Find the Unbounce WordPress Plugin and follow the on-screen instructions to install the Plugin

-- On your Installed Plugins screen, your list of Unbounce pages published to WordPress will appear.
+On your Installed Plugins screen in WordPress, your list of Unbounce pages published to WordPress will appear.
 If no pages appear, return to Unbounce Page Management and publish your pages to your WordPress domain from inside Unbounce.

 Publishing Pages to your WordPress Domain

 - To publish a page to your WordPress domain, use the Change URL button in the Unbounce Page Overview.

 Publishing over pre-existing content

 When you publish a page to a WordPress Domain and URL, that page will be served over top of any existing page that may be hosted on your WordPress site.
 Don’t worry, your pre-existing content won’t be deleted, but visitors to the URL will see the Unbounce content you’ve published there.

 Security and SSL

 Please note that Unbounce cannot provision SSL certificates for WordPress domains that are not SSL secured.
 To publish SSL secured landing pages to a WordPress domain, make sure that you have purchased an SSL certificate for the WordPress domain.